Skip Ribbon Commands

 13/09/2018

-CJEU: The penalty provided for a crime under national law cannot be the sole criterion leading to exclusion from subsidiary protection
+The CJEU interpreted Article 17(1)(b) of the recast QD ruling that the penalty provided for a crime under national law cannot be the sole criterion leading to exclusion from subsidiary protection.

 ECLI